Equality and Human Rights Commission: Conservative Party

 The Muslim Council of Britain (MCB) first asked the EHRC to investigate the Conservative Party in May 2019.
 It received no reply and made a second request in November 2019 and again received no reply.
 In March 2020, the MCB submitted a dossier including 300 supposed cases of prejudiced or discriminatory language against Muslims within the Conservative Party.
 On 12 May, the EHRC announced that it would not be investigating the Conservative Party for racism, pending its monitoring of the party's own internal review.

-Controversies around "gender-critical" views
+Troxy

+In November 2025, the EHRC started reviewing a formal complaint regarding Troxy, a live events venue in East London.
+The complaint, submitted by several British community groups and charities, alleged that the venue had refused to host musical events associated with Jewish organisations and singers, including American Jewish singer Benny Friedman and Orthodox Jewish singer Yaakov Shwekey.
+According to media reports by The Telegraph and The Standard, a number of event organisers claimed their bookings had been repeatedly declined since the 7 October attacks, with the Jewish Community Council raising concerns of potential discrimination and antisemitism.
+Troxy management denied any discriminatory intent, stating that all booking decisions were based on its "standard risk and safety assessments", rather than on faith or ethnicity.

+Involvement with disability rights issues

+In November 2017, EHRC was granted permission to intervene in a High Court case concerning rules introduced by the Department of Work and Pensions (DWP) in February 2017 that made it harder for those with severe and enduring conditions, which include psychological distress, to get certain Personal Independence Payment (PIP) awards in comparison to other conditions or disabilities.
+The government lost the case in the High Court and agreed not to appeal the decision.

+Involvement with the gender-critical movement

-"Gender-critical" views
+Gender-critical views

-In April 2021, the EHRC intervened in the legal appeal in the case of Forstater v Center for Global Development Europe, arguing that her "gender-critical" beliefs, as beliefs, were protected under the Equality Act 2010, and hence that the CGD's decision not to renew Forstater's contract over her views could amount to illegal discrimination.
-This led to criticism of the EHRC from trans and LGBTQ+ organisations such as Mermaids and Stonewall.
+In April 2021, the EHRC intervened in the legal appeal in the case of Forstater v Center for Global Development Europe, arguing that her gender-critical beliefs, as beliefs, were protected under the Equality Act 2010, and hence that the CGD's decision not to renew Forstater's contract over her philosophical beliefs could amount to illegal discrimination.
+Trans and LGBTQ+ organisations such as Mermaids and Stonewall criticised the EHRC for its intervention.
 Following this, the EHRC revealed that it had left Stonewall's Diversity Champions scheme in March 2021.

-In October 2021, a group of academics published a letter in The Times calling on the EHRC to conduct a review of UK universities where, they said, policies were discriminating against those with "gender-critical" beliefs in the debate over transgender rights.
+In October 2021, a group of academics published a letter in The Times calling on the EHRC to conduct a review of UK universities where, they said, policies were discriminating against those with gender-critical beliefs in the debate over transgender rights.